aswinramani/document-parser/README.md

-Clinical Document Parser
+Document Parser

-I am trying to build a document parser using rust, kotlin and typescript for learning and benchmarking.
+I am trying to build a xml parser for cda and json parser fhir using rust, kotlin and typescript for learning and benchmarking.